dask/dask-jobqueue/docs/source/configurations.rst

        # SLURM resource manager options
        queue: compute
-       # project: xxxxxxx # choose project other than default
+       # account: xxxxxxx # choose account other than default
        walltime: '00:30:00'
        job-mem: 120GB              # Max memory that can be requested to SLURM